microsoft/vcpkg-docs/vcpkg/about/faq.md

 Yes!
 See the [`export` command](../commands/export.md) if you wish to produce binaries for exporting into other environments.

-Alternatively, if your goal is to preserve binaries produced by `vcpkg install` operations for later re-use, see the [Binary Caching feature](../users/binarycaching.md)
+Alternatively, if your goal is to preserve binaries produced by [`vcpkg install`](../commands/install.md) operations for later re-use, see the [binary caching feature](../users/binarycaching.md)

 ## How do I update libraries?

+If you are using a manifest (vcpkg.json file) to manage your dependencies, you need to update that file.
+See the [versioning reference documentation](../users/versioning.md) for details.

-The `vcpkg update` command lists all packages which are out-of-sync with your current portfiles.
-To update a package, follow the instructions in the command.
+If you are using vcpkg in classic mode (running commands to manage packages, no manifest file), see the [`vcpkg update` command documentation](../commands/update.md).
+This command lists all packages which are out-of-sync with your current portfiles.
+You will then need to run the [`vcpkg upgrade` command](../commands/upgrade.md) to confirm the changes.

 ## How do I get more libraries?

 The list of libraries is enumerated from the [`ports\`](https://github.com/Microsoft/vcpkg/blob/master/ports) directory.
 By design, you can add and remove libraries from this directory as you see fit for yourself or your company -- see our examples on packaging [zipfiles](../examples/packaging-zipfiles.md) and [GitHub repos](../examples/packaging-github-repos.md).

 We recommend cloning directly from [GitHub](https://github.com/microsoft/vcpkg) and using `git pull` to update the list of portfiles.
-Once you've updated your portfiles, `vcpkg update` will indicate any installed libraries that are now out of date.

 ## Can I build a private library with this tool?

 Yes.
-Follow [our packaging zlib Example](../examples/packaging-zipfiles.md) for creating a portfile using a fake URL.
+Follow [our packaging zlib example](../examples/packaging-zipfiles.md) for creating a portfile using a fake URL.
 Then, either pre-seed the `downloads\` folder with a zip containing your private sources or replace the normal calls to `vcpkg_download_distfile` and `vcpkg_extract_source_archive` with functions that unpack your source code.

 You can take this further by publishing your private libraries into a registry.
-See the article on [Creating Registries](../maintainers/registries.md).
+See the article on [Creating registries](../maintainers/registries.md).
 A registry is a catalog of ports, similar to the one provided with vcpkg that contains open source libraries.

 ## Can I use a prebuilt private library with this tool?